Rath2601/core_java/README.md

 ---
 ### **SUPER : (INHERITANCE)**

-* Can't use super in static method or block. can’t use for static variable but could use for static variable in non static method (not recommended)
+* Can't use super in static method or block. can’t use for static variable but could use for static variable/static method in non static method (not recommended)
 * Can call parent's constructor with its param but as first statement using super (can be called only from child constructor, Constructor chaining)
 * Can be used to call variable & method of parent class (both static & non-static) (but static should be accessed only with class name)  (If parent's method not implemented in child class no need to use super)

 ### **THIS : (ENCAPSULATION)**

-1. to refer instance(non-static) variable in current class. (but static should be accessed only with class name)
+* `this` keyword can’t be used in static method or block.
+Could use for static variable/static method in non static method
-2. this(....params) to call current class matching constructor.
+* `this` can be used to refer
-3. this can be used to refer "current class Instance". (use -> method chaining)
+    * i) current instance variable ,
-4. the previous one can be passed as argument to another method which have (Class objName) as Parameter.
+    * ii) instance method,
-5. this can be used to call current class non static method with matching params.
+    * iii) constructor with matching params as first statement,
-6. constructor call must be the first statement in constructor. (using this)
+    * iv) non static method with matching params (this.method() executes the child version)
-7. **cant use with static content**.
+    * v) by returning this we can do method chaining

 ## **INHERITANCE: (encourages polymorphism)**